cgriungu/Week3/README.md

 Project Setup and Installation: Click on the link provided to open the page or copy the link and paste on your preferred browser

-Technologies Used: HTML,CSS and JavaScript
+Technologies Used: HTML, CSS and JavaScript

 Project Link: https://cgriungu.github.io/Week3/